briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 41. _(oo)_

-    1. "Electronic bingo aid" means an electronic device used by a participant to monitor bingo cards or sheets purchased at the time and place of a bingo session and that does all of the following:
+    1. _(1)_"Electronic bingo aid" means an electronic device used by a participant to monitor bingo cards or sheets purchased at the time and place of a bingo session and that does all of the following:

         1. _(A)_ It provides a means for a participant to input numbers and letters announced by a bingo caller.